 Don’t know if you’ve noticed, but distance learning may be here to stay, at least for a while.
 There, there now.
 Cry into your coffee if you must, I understand.
 If your situation is anything like millions of others’, your house has become a disaster zone.
 Trying to corral the chaos of having ... » Learn More about Decluttering 101: Make Room for a Combined Working and Learning Environment

 When we brought baby #2 home in May of 2011, there were a bunch of strange men waiting for us at the house.
 Guess it’s relevant to note that my husband had hired them to begin digging for a swimming pool.
 I never would’ve guessed my husband, who hates the water, would want to be responsible for ... » Learn More about Peace of Mind is Priceless (and maybe free if you win!)

 If we're pals on social media, you're likely familiar with #HusbandWTF.
 That's my husband's celebrity name...or whatever.
 He preferred this nomenclature to his full government name, which was pretty heads-up on his part because I'm not always--how do you say--appropriate?
 Classy?
 Professional?
 At ... » Learn More about This One’s For the (Hydro)Dads!

 My husband and I are both afflicted with Do-It-All-itis.
 I think the dictionary defines this syndrome as: "An inability to turn down new opportunities.
 See also: Losing our minds."
 Between the two of us, I think we have seven jobs.
 SEVEN.
 Why?!
-Because these jobs are connections to the things and ... » Learn More about This is What My Self-Care Looks Like
+To make matters worse, my husband is a do-it-yourselfer ... » Learn More about This is What My Self-Care Looks Like